SmithankumarR/TA-AC-BACKEND-JWT-based-authentication-TNaaak/block-BNaafs/index.md

 - add `/dashboard` route in index router with some random response

-- implement middlweares to validate a token when a request is made to protected routes
+- implement middleware to validate a token when a request is made to protected routes

 - allow clients to access `/dashboard` only if the user passes the token and token is validated else throw validation errors